 Through the food service program, income-eligible students attending the six-week residential portion of the Upward Bound program, which begins June 30 and will run through Aug.
 9, will receive free meals.
 Approximately 25 students will attend the summer program, which is designed to give students a taste of college life and to give them the skills necessary to be successful in high school and in college.

-Upward Bound will receive reimbursement from the USDA for the meals given out.
-They will be reimbursed approximately $1.81 for breakfast, $3.19 for lunch and $3.19 for dinner.
-They could receive as much as $9,000.
+Upward Bound will receive reimbursement from the USDA for those meals.
+Upward Bound will be reimbursed approximately $1.94 for breakfast, $3.41 for lunch and $3.41 for dinner.
+It could receive more than $5,000.

 In order to receive the reimbursement, the meals must meet certain nutritional criteria.
 Each meal must have a certain amount of milk, fruit, vegetable, grain and meat products.
 For a list of the complete guidelines, visit http://www.fns.usda.gov/cnd/summer.

 Students who attended the Upward Bound Summer Program in 2012 reported an increase in confidence and ability to overcome common college obstacles, such as studying, navigating campus, handling roommate issues, adjusting socially and asking for help from instructors.

 Students will attend a variety of classes on the WVU campus that range from “College Life Skills” to “Spanish.”
 Students will also participate in service learning opportunities, tour campus and engage in other cultural activities.
 Eligible students compete for a UB Mylan Scholarship to take WVU courses for credit.

 A federally funded TRiO program, Upward Bound is designed to help high school students overcome social, academic, cultural and class barriers to higher education.
 WVU Upward Bound serves up to 54 students in ninth through 12th grades from Clay-Battelle High School, Grafton High School and Preston High School.